abdel-17/lucia-libsql-adapter/README.md

 ```

 ## Testing
 This adapter was tested using [@lucia-auth/adapter-test](https://github.com/pilcrowOnPaper/lucia/tree/main/packages/adapter-test).
 All tests pass on both a local SQLite instance and on my Turso database.

-I also quickly tested it on the username-password authentication tutorial in the docs and everything was working.
+I also quickly tested login, sign up, and logout with username-password authentication, and everything worked as expected.

-However, I can not guarantee that every functionality works 100%.
+However, I **cannot** guarantee that every functionality works 100%.

 ## Attributions
 Most of this package's code was just me copy pasting from the SQLite adapters and making changes where needed.